Connect with us

 But the complaint alleges that as the pandemic wore on, state leaders did not develop a strategy to ensure a higher vaccination rate in the state — especially in the minority community — and did not provide a plan to improve the vaccination rate.

-The complaint also points out the state's system has built-in problems that disproportionally impact minorities.
+The complaint also points out the state’s health care system has built-in problems that disproportionally impact minorities.
 For instance, the complaint says more of a plan was needed to aid minorities in being transported to vaccine locations.

 “Just as Mississippi Gov. Tate Reeves has disavowed the existence of systemic racism, so too has the state’s COVID-19 vaccine program failed to account for these systemic deficiencies and vulnerabilities,” the complaint said.
 “The state’s vaccine program discriminates against communities on the basis of race, color, or national origin, even when disparities in access to COVID-19 testing foreshadowed these problems.”